stormshield/StormshieldAppforSplunk/README.md

 Or copy the project folder in the directory `$SPLUNK_HOME/etc/apps/` of your splunk server.

-Create a Syslog UDP connector, use an index named 'sns':
+Create a Syslog TCP or UDP connector, use an index named 'sns':
-- Navigate to Settings -> Data Inputs -> UDP or TCP -> Add new
+- Navigate to Settings -> Data Inputs -> UDP or UDP -> Add new
 - Set the UDP port (default port is 514)
+- Source type: select syslog
 - Index: create a new index 'sns'

 Configure your Stormshield Appliances to send their logs via syslog to the